 Through our “Guided Path Resolution” initiative that started in 2008, designed to innovate and improve interactions between consumers and our call center operations, we’ve reduced customer effort and increase customer satisfaction in a variety of ways:

 - For example, in 2010 we initiated routing improvements to our experian.com website, which has made navigating our site much easier for consumers.
 We have also improved consumers’ ability to track their issues online and simplified navigation of the site.

 - Created a “credit report assistance” center at www.experian.com to assist consumers in better navigating where they can dispute information online; obtain their free annual credit disclosure; request an initial or extended fraud alert; request a security freeze; and obtain additional information and advice about how to prevent and/or recover from identity theft.

 In 1996, the credit reporting industry implemented an online dispute resolution system to drive greater accuracy and efficiency into the dispute resolution process.
 As a result, consumer disputes are sent to data furnishers online daily rather than relying on written documents sent by mail.
-Our online dispute resolution systems have been enhanced by numerous technology improvements, such as Live Chat assistance for online consumers which have led to faster dispute resolution times which now average 14 days.
+Our online dispute resolution systems have been enhanced by numerous technology improvements, such as our document upload service for online consumers which have led to faster dispute resolution times which now average 14 days.
 This is less than half the time allowed by federal law.